custom-components/pyscript/docs/tutorial.rst

    from 20 minutes before sunset to 15 minutes after sunrise, ie: from dusk to dawn.
 Whenever the trigger is ``True`` and the active conditions are met, the function is executed as a new task.
-The trigger logic doesn’t wait for the function to finish; it goes right back to checking for the next condition.
+The trigger logic doesn't wait for the function to finish; it goes right back to checking for the next condition.
 The function turns on the rear outside light, waits for 5 minutes, and then turns it off.